 This is the right time to tell these visitors more about that particular product, offer a discount, or simply offer to answer their questions.

-Target visitors who avail of a promotional offer
+Target visitors who take advantage of a promotional offer

 Note: To capture your visitors’ email addresses, you’ll need to send your message as a ‘chat’, and deliver it in ‘full.’
 Then, select ‘email collector’ as your response type.